 Handling highly potent chemicals requires the expertise of a trained professional.
 When homeowners attempt DIY pest control methods, they put themselves at risk for causing harm to their family, pets, and their home’s structure.
 If not followed precisely, many DIY pest control treatments can bring harmful chemicals into your home, and still not solve the existing pest infestation.

 While not all bug problems require the work of a professional exterminator, getting a pest infestation under control is not a project you want to skimp on.
 Considering the high reproductive rates of common home and apartment bugs, what may seem like a small bug problem could turn into an unmanageable infestation in the matter of a few weeks.
 However, if you’re still debating the effectiveness of pest control DIY methods vs professional treatments, we recommend calling your local Aptive Environmental branch to get a professional opinion.
-Our pest control technicians are trained to provide pet-friendly and environmentally friendly treatments that are tailored to fit the current needs of your home.
+Our pest control technicians are trained to provide professional and effective treatments that are tailored to fit the current needs of your home.